Announcing our Summer 2021 Salon Series, Presented by Mount Saint Mary’s University

 Recommended Reading senior editor Brandon Taylor talks to Ross Feeler about “Parisian Honeymoon,” a story about a man who discovers that his new wife is a bigot.
 They will discuss their editing process, and how to write anti-racist stories with racist characters without being morally didactic.

 This event is presented by Penguin Random House.

 Swords Out: A Dungeons & Dragons Murder Mystery, presented by Substack

-Thursday, October 22, 2020
+Originally Aired: October 22, 2020

 Some of the funniest and most charismatic authors we know—John Darnielle, Leah Johnson, Daniel Lavery, Amber Sparks, and R. Eric Thomas—join Dungeon Master Matt Lubchansky for this classic tabletop role-playing game with a literary twist.
 The publisher of Lightning Bolt Literature has been murdered, and they’ll have to solve puzzles, fight monsters, and maybe even battle a god to get to the bottom of things.
 If you’ve never played D&D before, don’t worry—most of our players haven’t either.

 Electric Literature executive director Halimah Marcus talks to Marie-Helene Bertino and Elissa Washuta about coping with trauma and subverting expectations at the intersection of magic and reality.
 They will discuss how magic works in practice and as a rhetorical device in fiction.